EHB-MCT/assignment-1-remy/README.md

 - DTOs are used to transfer data between layers and can help to encapsulate the data being sent between the client and the server.
 - They can be used to shape the data for presentation without exposing the internal entity structure.

-## Up & running (optional)
-- This should contain step by step instructions to run your project
-- Login information is mentioned here if applicable.

 ## Sources

 Given are some examples, delete and replace with your own.